mlech413/Crypto-Clustering-Unsupervised-Machine-Learning/README.md

 3. Cryptocurrencies are clustered with k-means and the results are plotted.

 Optimize Clusters with Principal Component Analysis:
-1. Created a PCA model and calculate the explained variance to determine a sufficient total explained variance.
+1. Created a PCA model and calculate the explained variance to determine a sufficient total explained variance (in this instance, 89.5%).
 2. Used the elbow method for the PCA data to determine the best value for k.
 3. Clustered the PCA data with k-means and plot the results.